chaos-polymtl/lethe/doc/source/examples/dem/oblique-wall-impact/oblique-wall-impact.rst

 Oblique Wall Impact
 ====================

 This example of Lethe simulates the impact of a single  aluminium oxide particle on a soda-lime glass wall using the Hertz collision model in 3D.
-This simulation is being setup according to MFIX DEM05 verification test `[1] <https://mfix.netl.doe.gov/doc/vvuq-manual/main/html/dem/dem-05.html>`_ and comparisons are made with the experimental results of  Kharaz, D.A.
+This simulation is being setup according to MFIX DEM05 verification test [#mfix]_ and comparisons are made with the experimental results of  Kharaz, D.A.
 Gorham, and A.D.
-Salman `[2] <https://doi.org/10.1016/S0032-5910(01)00283-2>`_.
+Salman [#kharaz2001]_.
 It is recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meanings of the parameters in Lethe.

 --------